Chinese foreign minister visits Russia day after Kim Jong-un leaves country

 Running from Monday to Thursday, the visit will involve a “strategic security consultation” between China and Russia, the Chinese foreign ministry said.

-It comes after Mr Kim spent six days in Russia, touring a variety of military and technology sites including the country’s most state-of-the-art cosmodrome, where he met with Vladimir Putin.
+It comes after Mr Kim spent six days in Russia, touring a variety of military and technology sites including a state-of-the-art cosmodrome, where he met with Vladimir Putin.
 Their talks sparked global concerns that North Korea will supply weapons to Russia to use in Ukraine.

 Mr Wang, the ruling Chinese Communist Party’s top foreign policy official, arrives in Russia just two days after talks in Malta with US national security adviser Jake Sullivan.